infinity0/msg-notes/causal-03-freshness.rst

 Heartbeats
 ----------

-We detect non-causal drops by periodically sending out heartbeats, and waiting for these to be fully-acked (i.e. setting an ack-monitor on them); this proves freshness as of the time of the heartbeat.
+We detect non-causal drops by periodically [#Nreg]_ sending out heartbeats, and waiting for these to be fully-acked (i.e. setting an ack-monitor on them); this proves freshness as of the time of the heartbeat.
 To be efficient, we can omit a heartbeat if we've already sent another message inside the previous period, excluding explicit acks which don't need to be acked.
 We may refer to these messages as "implicit heartbeats", akin to implicit acks.

-If someone takes too long to ack a (implicit or explicit) heartbeat, we can indicate this in the UI, for example by dulling the user avatar.
+If someone takes too long to ack a (implicit or explicit) heartbeat, we should issue a warning to the effect of "user not present".
+This is a distinct warning from message-not-fully-acked - it is triggered for *each member* that fails to respond, it might have a different timeout than the former, and it would be indicated on a non-message UI element (since heartbeats might not be displayed explicitly) - for example by dulling the respective user avatar.

-If heartbeats are regular, they may be distinguished from actual messages even to an eavesdropper who can't read their contents.
+.. [#Nreg] If heartbeats are regular, they may be distinguished from actual
+    messages even to an eavesdropper who can't read their contents.
 (The same may be said of regular explicit acks and identical-ciphertext resends, though these probably reveal less information.)
 In general, metadata security is a more complex topic, and it is unclear whether these things are a real security problem to be worth spending effort on, so we'll note the issue but won't pursue it here.

 Presence and expiry
 ===================